Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 - Start all my scans on the target and then proceed to do the Buffer Overflow machine.
 By the time I was done, I should have some results to work with.

 - I would scan through all 4 machines and picked any low hanging fruit that I could start with.
 When there were no fruits left to pick, I would move on to another machine.
 I did not put a specific time on how long I should spend on each machine before deciding to move on and cycle through them.
+I just did it by feel and not a hard timer.

 - I  planned to take a short nap, but not a full 6-8 hour sleep.
 But if I would only do this when I feel tired or sleepy, or when I feel like it was getting hard to keep my focus.